 Before having this experience, I felt an element of body shame every time I de-clothed.
 Of course, this is mostly mixed up with a lack of love for my body.
 I still feel that sense of slight repulsion and embarrassment at my own nakedness, but I must admit, the experience has definitely had a positive effect on me.
 As at the Naturalist camp, I don’t feel that “all eyes on me” feeling quite so intensely when I need to change into or out of my clothes.
 I don’t have that same foreboding and seemingly necessary shame of my body; I don’t dislike being naked in quite the same fashion.

 I think that Naturalists do a great service to themselves and the community.
-I think there should be more acceptance of the idea of nakedness and Naturalism.
+I think there should be more accepting of the idea of nakedness and Naturalism.

 I do think that having this face is a blessing, however, I think that over the next two years (and probably over the rest of my life) I would like to learn a little more about how to shield some of its sunshiny, open-season, free-for-all nature at specific times.